Apple wins $15 billion EU court appeal over Irish tax scheme

-Last Chance: Register for Transform, VB's AI event of the year, hosted online July 15-17.

-A European appeals court has ruled that Apple does not have to pay a $15 billion tax bill that had been levied by the European Commission which accused the tech giant of abusing Irish tax laws.
+A European appeals court ruled today that Apple does not have to pay a $15 billion tax bill levied by the European Commission, which had accused the tech giant of abusing Irish tax laws.

+The European General Court determined European Commission officials failed to demonstrate that Apple had gained an unfair competitive advantage through the Irish tax laws.
+Following a lengthy investigation, the commission had previously issued a finding that Apple had massively reduced its tax bills by overstating the amount of its business in Ireland, where it received low tax rates.
+The commission had ordered the company to reimburse Irish authorities up to $15 billion.

+The decision represents a big win for Apple, which has always denied any wrongdoing.
+It’s also a setback for European leaders who have built a platform on policing tech companies.
+The commission must now decide whether to appeal the ruling to the highest court, the European Court of Justice.

 Le #TribunalUE annule la décision de la @EU_Commission sur des rulings fiscaux irlandais en faveur d’ @Apple #taxruling #Apple #EUCommission #AidedEtat pic.twitter.com/ET9UXceYDW